gheamanthrao/sudokoSolver/README.md

 # sudokoSolver
-# The way of filling this project is mentioned in the program itself for exaple you can provide the question as:
+The way of filling this project is mentioned in the program itself for example you can provide the question as:
 8 . . . . . . . .
 . .
 3 6 . . . . .
 .
 7 . .
 9 .
 2 . .